yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Removes tokens from this Vault that are not the type of token managed by this Vault.
+Removes tokens from this Vault that are not the type of token managed by this Vault.
 This may be used in case of accidentally sending the wrong kind of token to this Vault.
 Tokens will be sent to `governance`.
 This will fail if an attempt is made to sweep the tokens that this Vault manages.
 This may only be called by governance.